 Chapel / Middle and Upper School (Grades 6–12): Perhaps the most evident sign of our spiritual life is our chapel program.
 Three days a week, our students have a chapel experience.
 Our campus ministers and the chapel planning team are very intentional about meeting students where they are and including a variety of experiences that may speak to each student.
 On some days, our entire faculty, staff, and student body gather together in our auditorium for worship or to hear a guest speaker.
 On other days, we might be divided by grade in order to experience a more intimate setting.
 Some chapels are based on prayer and silence, while others may use Play-Doh and markers to allow students to express their own faith.

 In 2015, we began meeting in small groups every few weeks, and our students love these chapels!
 The groups consist of about 10 students of the same grade and gender and one or two staff members.
 It is in these groups that discipleship begins to go even deeper.
 We can’t wait to see what God has in store for these groups in the future.

 Chapel / Little Harding and Lower School (Age 18 months–Grade 5): One of the greatest blessings in lower school is having teachers and students to come together twice a week for chapel.
 Class presentations, skits, guest speakers, and messages from student leaders are some of the ways we learn about God and see how works in our lives is the goal of our chapel time.
 Several times a year, groups from upper school visit our lower school campuses to give chapel presentations and interact with our younger students

 Campus Ministers: Harding Academy has two campus ministers that are dedicated to our spiritual life.
-Seth and Jenna King have been married for six years, and are proud to call Memphis home.
+Seth and Jenna King have been married since 2011, and are proud to call Memphis home.
 They have one daughter Evelyn, who was born in August 2015.